 Hello Friends!
-I am Smitha and today I am so excited to be sharing a behind the scenes look at creative space.
+I am so excited to be sharing a behind-the-scenes look at creative space.
 It’s all clean and pretty today 🙂

 Almost all the furniture in my Creative Space is white- this was a purposeful choice.
 After two kids with their toys all around the house, I gravitated to something simple and clean.
 White was the answer.

-Last year I decided to move my space out from the basement and into the sunlight.
+Last year I decided to move my art and craft space out from the basement and into the sunlight.
 This was such a big change!
 The sunlight motivates and inspires me.

 Almost all the furniture you see here came from Ikea, except for the chair.
 That was a garage sale find that I upcycled by painting it with chalk and gold paint.

 My White Desk Organizer is so handy to store everything neatly.
 I love it!
-I love how inexpensive it was to buy! (got it from this website).
-I love buying small items for the kids from their website too.
-If you use this referral link of mine, we both get a discount 😉
+I love how inexpensive it was to buy it!

 I bought the Alex drawers from Ikea and I cannot recommend them enough!
 They are shallow drawers and perfect for me to store all of my supplies.

-The top drawers has all of my drawing pencils, erasers etc.
+The top drawers have all of my drawing pencils, erasers, etc.

 Another drawer contains all of my sketchbooks.
 This has been so awesome to grab the book I need for the project when I need it.

-In another drawer I have a pile of scrapbooking paper, clipboards and props I use to photograph my instragam photos.
-I also store all of my hand lettered quotes in here to be digitized at a later day.
+In another drawer, I have a pile of scrapbooking supplies like paper, clipboards, and props I use to photograph my Instagram photos.
+I also store all of my hand-lettered quotes in here to be digitized at a later day.

 On the side, I have four inexpensive shelves with wire bins, and a couple of boxes.